Small talk: Conversational patterns

 A study of small talk in situations that involve the chance meeting of strangers has been carried out by Klaus Schneider.
 He theorizes that such a conversation consists of a number of fairly predictable segments, or "moves".
 The first move is usually phrased so that it is easy for the other person to agree.
 It may be either a question or a statement of opinion with a tag question.
 For example, an opening line such as "Lovely weather, isn't it?" is a clear invitation for agreement.
 The second move is the other person's response.
 In functional conversations that address a particular topic, Grice's maxim of quantity suggests that responses should contain no more information than was explicitly asked for.
 Schneider claims that one of the principles of small talk contradicts the maxim of quantity.
-He suggests that politeness in small talk is maximised by responding with a more substantial answer.
+He suggests that politeness in small talk is maximized by responding with a more substantial answer.
 Going back to the example of "Lovely weather, isn't it?", to respond factually by just saying "Yes" (or even "No") is less polite than saying, "Yes, very mild for the time of year".
-Schneider describes that subsequent moves may involve an acknowledgement such as "I see", a positive evaluation such as "That's nice", or what's called "idling behaviour", such as "Mmm", or "Really?".
+Schneider describes that subsequent moves may involve an acknowledgement such as "I see", a positive evaluation such as "That's nice", or what's called "idling behavior", a non engaging response such as "Mmm", or "Really?".

-Gender differences
+Gender and cultural differences

 Speech patterns between women tend to be more collaborative than those of men, and tend to support each other's involvement in the conversation.
 Topics for small talk are more likely to include compliments about some aspect of personal appearance.
 For example, "That dress really suits you."
-Small talk between women who are friends may also involve a greater degree of self disclosure.
-Topics may cover more personal aspects of their lives, their troubles, and their secrets.
-This self-disclosure both generates a closer relationship between them and is also a signal of that closeness.

-By contrast, men's small talk tends to be more competitive.
-It may feature verbal sparring matches, playful insults, and putdowns.
-However, in a way these are also both creators and signals of solidarity; the men are signalling that they are comfortable enough with each other's company to be able to say these things without them being taken as insults.
+By contrast, men's small talk includes more joking and friendly banter.
+Men also connect through small talk by talking about work, activities or shared interests.